sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

 1. Re-launch the app on your device, you may asked to authenticate with passcode or Biometric authentication.
 You will see a _Confirmation_ pop-up, click **OK**.

-2. Update a record with no contain of **@** in Email property throws a validation failure message.
+2. In EMAIL property, enter a value with no contain of **@**, it throws a validation failure message on saving the record.

     ![MDK](img_5.2.1.png)
     ![MDK](img_5.2.2.png)